 Here are three common types of negligence:

 - Contributory negligence: This is when the plaintiff (the person suing) is partly at fault.
-For example, if the plaintiff was not paying attention and slipped on a wet floor, then he or she may be found contributorily negligent and damages received may be reduced.
+For example, if the plaintiff was not paying attention and slipped on a wet floor, then he or she may be found contributorily negligent, and damages received may be reduced.

 - Comparative negligence: When both the plaintiff and the property owners are responsible, the damages are divided based on each party’s degree of fault.

 - Gross negligence: Gross negligence is when the defendant’s actions were so careless that they amounted to reckless disregard for human life or safety.
 The at-fault party knew his or her actions were dangerous but chose to follow through anyway.
+This often leads to serious consequences.

 Common Injuries for Slip and Fall Victims